-My Nia Routine “Rising” is an adapted routine, based on the classic Nia routine Mantra, originally designed by Carlos Aya Rosas and one of the first routines I ever learned.
+This Nia Experience “Rising” is adapted from the classic Nia routine "Mantra", originally designed by Carlos Aya Rosas and one of the first routines Helen learned.

 We sense inward (Body, Belly, Muscles, Connective Tissue, Cell)

-We can also sense outwards (Body, Self, Others, Class, Community, Global)and realize it (and we) are one.
+We also sense outwards (Body, Self, Others, Class, Community, Global)

 I’m inspired by the words of David Foster Wallace, This Is Water